vvandertas/IN4325/README.md

 # IN4325 - Bing Search Api with Hints extension
+This project is created as part of the Information Retrieval course (IN4325) at TUDelft.
 The aim of the project is to create an experimental setup to determine the effects of providing users with hints when searching to find the answer to complex questions.
 This allows us to reproduce the study as described in the following [paper](https://dl.acm.org/citation.cfm?id=2609523):

 >Savenkov, D., Agichtein, E. (2014) To Hint or Not: Exploring the Effectiveness of Search Hints for Complex Informational Tasks.
 SIGIR ’14, July 6-11, 2014, Gold Coast, Australia